Spotlight on anti-political dynasty bill as Ampatuans convicted for Maguindanao Massacre - Interaksyon

 The Maguindanao massacre is considered the worst election-related violence in recent history, as well as the world’s single deadliest attack against journalists and media workers.

 On November 23, 2009, 58 individuals lost their lives.
-They included 32 journalists, 20 Mangadadatus including their lawyers and their supporters, and six passers-by.
+They included 32 journalists, 20 Mangudadatus including their lawyers and their supporters, and six passers-by.

 All of them were on their way to file then-Buluan Vice Mayor Esmael “Toto” Mangudadatu’s certificate of candidacy for the Maguindanao’s gubernatorial position when they were ambushed and gunned down by heavily armed men.